Designations

 Under Section 113 of the Dodd-Frank Act, the Council is authorized to determine that a nonbank financial company’s material financial distress—or the nature, scope, size, scale, concentration, interconnectedness, or mix of its activities—could pose a threat to U.S. financial stability.
 Such companies will be subject to consolidated supervision by the Federal Reserve and enhanced prudential standards.

-On March 6, 2019, the Council approved a notice of proposed interpretive guidance and request for public comment regarding nonbank financial company determinations:
+On April 21, 2023, the Council approved a notice and request for public comment regarding proposed interpretive guidance for nonbank financial company designations.

-On December 4, 2019, the Council approved its updated final rule and interpretive guidance for nonbank financial company determinations.
+On December 4, 2019, the Council approved updates to its interpretive guidance for nonbank financial company designations.

-On April 21, 2023, the Council approved a notice of proposed interpretive guidance and request for public comment regarding nonbank financial company designations.
+On March 6, 2019, the Council approved a final rule and a notice and request for public comment regarding proposed interpretive guidance for nonbank financial company designations.

 Financial Market Utility Designations